mike-north/typescript-courses/README.md

   * If you've done this correctly, you should be able to run `ssh git@github.com` in your terminal, and see something like `Hi mike-north!
 You've successfully authenticated, but GitHub does not provide shell access.`

-* Clone this repo by running `git clone git@github.com:mike-north/ts-fundamentals-v3`
+* Clone this repo by running `git clone git@github.com:mike-north/typescript-courses`
-* Enter the repo by running `cd ts-fundamentals-v3`
+* Enter the repo by running `cd typescript-courses`
 * Install dependencies by running `yarn` ([volta][volta] may download the right version(s) automatically)

 ### Running the project(s)

-Projects are found within the [packages](https://github.com/mike-north/ts-fundamentals-v3/tree/main/packages) folder, each can be started using the command
+Projects are found within the [packages](https://github.com/mike-north/typescript-courses/tree/main/packages) folder, each can be started using the command
 `yarn dev-<project name>`.

 For example